-The change of government in May 2010 has led to a change in the priorities for local transport.
-While the Coalition is still developing its policies for transport, the priorities are to2:

-- Deliver the Coalition's commitments on high speed rail.

-- Secure our railways for the future.
+- 2.2 The change of government in May 2010 has led to a change in the priorities for local transport, the priorities are to2: - Deliver the Coalition's commitments on high speed rail. - Deliver a sustainable and customer-focused railway. - Support sustainable local travel. - Invest in our roads to promote growth, while reducing congestion and tackling carbon. - Promote sustainable aviation. - Reform the Coastguard and search and rescue helicopter capability. - Implement the Department's key cross-cutting reform priorities. - 2.3 The Comprehensive Spending Review 2010 saw substantial cuts to public spending in order to tackle the deficit.

-- Encourage sustainable local travel.

-- Tackle carbon and congestion on our roads.

-- Promote sustainable aviation.

-The Comprehensive Spending Review 2010 saw substantial cuts to public spending in order to tackle the deficit.
 Transport was not spared; there have been substantive cuts to budgets that are used to deliver better local transport such as the Integrated Transport Block, Maintenance Block, and the Major Schemes Block.
 The Government also announced new funding streams in the form of the Regional Growth Fund and the Local Sustainable Transport Fund.
-For all funding streams there is greater emphasis on ensuring public funding secures economic growth, provides value for money, and on bringing in greater levels of private sector funding.
+For all funding streams there is greater emphasis on ensuring public funding secures economic growth, provides value for money, and on bringing in greater levels of private sector funding. - 2.4 The Government's Local Growth White Paper was published on 28 October 2010, It set out three key priorities: - a.
+Shifting power to local communities and businesses by establishing dynamic local enterprise partnerships of local business and civic leaders, operating within an area that makes economic sense, which can provide the vision, knowledge and strategic leadership to set local priorities and empower communities to fulfil their potential. - b.
+Increasing confidence to invest by creating the right conditions for growth through a consistent and efficient framework for investment, an effective planning framework and new incentives to make sure local communities benefit from development.

-The Government has introduced the White Paper on Local Growth: Realising Every Place's Potential, which outlines a new approach to local growth, shifting power away from central government to local communities, citizens and independent providers and includes the introduction of Local Enterprise Partnerships (LEPs).
-The Decentralisation and Localism Bill will also be introduced which will devolve greater powers to councils and neighbourhoods, and give local communities control over housing and planning decisions.

-The Local Transport White Paper Creating Growth, Cutting Carbon Making Sustainable Transport Happen was published in January 2011.
-It establishes the two objectives of creating economic growth and tackling climate change by reducing CO2 emissions.
-The White Paper argues that by offering sustainable travel options, local authorities can change people's travel behaviour to favour sustainable modes.
-Decisions on which sustainable options are appropriate are best made at the local level in partnership with local residents, businesses and delivery agencies.
+Our Strategy for Transport 2011/12 - 2025/26 revised January 2015 People - Place - Purpose

 2 Business Plan 2011 - 2015, Department for Transport.
-November 2010 Southend-on-Sea Local Transport Plan 3
+November 2010 - revised May 2012 Southend-on-Sea Local Transport Plan 3